Dealing with disruptive neighbours

 - don't engage in any illegal activity - eg trespass, vandalism.

-Advice and assistance in dealing with disputes and disruption is provided by:
+Advice and assistance in dealing with disputes and disruption are provided by:

 - Consumer and Business Services (if the neighbour causing the disturbance is renting the property from the owner)